mathewmariani/gpr300-sokol/website/src/content/assignments/assignment2.md

 The goal of this assignment is to further strengthen your understanding of framebuffers by implementing shadows through the Shadow Mapping technique.

+1. A scene that contains, at minimum:
+    *   A 3D Model
+1. Your scene contains a single directional light
+I must be able to use ImGUI to easily change its direction.
+Exposing the direction values directly [-1 to 1] is okay.
+Don’t forget to normalize!
+1. Scene must contain a ground plane and at least one object casting a shadow onto it.
+1. Shadow mapping is implemented for a single directional light.
+1. A debug view of your shadow map is shown in ImGUI.
+1. Grading for this assignment will be on a tier based system, with each tier having a max grade.
+    *   0% - No shadows or shadow map visible
+    *   50% - Shadows are not visible, but a debug view of a correct shadow map is provided.
+    *   75% - Shadows are visible, but with visible shadow acne and/or peter panning.
+    *   90% - Shadows use slope-scale biasing to have no visible shadow acne and minimal peter panning.
+        *   Expose min and max bias values in ImGUI
+    *   100% - Soft shadows are implemented using Percentage Closer Filtering

 Build off of the previous assignments to complete this one.